-Example 6 - Amount paid to an insurer under a policy of insurance whereby the taxpayer retains the mortality risk of the former employee
+Example 8 - Amount paid to an insurer under a policy of insurance whereby the taxpayer retains the mortality risk of the former employee

-Company Z makes a payment of R900 000 on 15 April 2020 to DEF Insurers, an insurer as defined in section 29A, in respect of the medical aid contributions of former Employee J. Employee J retired from Company Z on the grounds of ill-health.
-According to the policy of insurance Employee J's medical aid coverage is for a period equal to the shorter of the earlier of Employee J either reaching the age of 75 years or his death.
-In the event that Employee J survives beyond the age of 75 years, Company Z will be responsible for further medical aid contributions.
+Company Z makes a payment of R900 000 on 15 April 2021 to DEF Insurers, an insurer as defined in section 29A, in respect of the medical aid contributions of former Employee J. Employee J retired from Company Z on the grounds of ill-health.
+According to the policy of insurance Employee J's medical aid coverage is for a period equal to the shorter of the earlier of Employee J reaching the age of 75 years or his death.
+In the event that Employee J survives beyond the age of 75 years, Company Z will be responsible for the medical aid contributions after Employee J reaches this age.

 The proviso to section 12M prohibits a deduction where a taxpayer retains an obligation, whether actual or contingent, in respect of the mortality risk of a former employee or dependant of such a former employee.
-Should Employee J survive beyond the age of 75 years, the mortality risk will be assumed by Company Z. In retaining the mortality risk of Employee J after the age of 75 years it has retained a contingent obligation and will be precluded from deducting the lump sum payment under section 12M.
+In retaining the responsibility for further medical aid contributions if Employee J lives beyond the age of 75 years, Company Z has retained a contingent obligation for mortality risk relating to Employee J and is therefore be precluded from deducting the lump-sum payment under section 12M.